18F/handbook/_pages/how-we-work/conferences-events-training.md

 - training materials
 ---

-TTS encourages all staff to attend conferences, speak at events and focus on professional development and training opportunities.
+TTS encourages all staff to attend conferences, speak at events, and focus on professional development and training opportunities.
+Check out the [TTS Training Database](https://docs.google.com/spreadsheets/d/1vB1xbe02jCpKYn6BGSyCH2FziIRNkXXi29yAFT5N9Dg/edit#gid=1891423646) to see what conferences and trainings your colleagues have attended.

 Any media requests (like news or podcast interviews) are a separate process—forward the email or reach out to [press@gsa.gov](mailto:press@gsa.gov).